Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 test-cluster-2     True     3m7s    1            690m            3304712Ki
 ```

-The `JOINED` column will be `True` once the fleet networking member agent controllers are installed on each on-prem cluster.
+The `JOINED` column will be `True` once both fleet networking member agent charts are installed on each on-prem cluster.
 The column can take upto a minute to populate.
 The `JOINED` column indicates that the agent have all joined once.
-The column is not meant for tracking agent health status.
+The column is not meant for tracking each agent's health status.